-Amy Livingston was Director of Development at IAALS, which she joined in June 2021.
+Amy Livingston is Director of Development at IAALS, which she joined in June 2021.

 She brought to IAALS over 25 years of experience in the nonprofit sector as an executive leader, strategic thought partner (C-Suite/Boards), philanthropic advisor, consultant, and board chair/member in the fields of healthcare, education, and conservation.
 Most recently, she consulted with nonprofit clients and philanthropists to secure multiple transformational gifts ($1M–$5M) to strengthen maternal and newborn healthcare delivery systems in East and West Africa.